 Our newest project!
 A podcast!
 A dialogue between mystical Christianity and Depth Psychology – “The Laughing Mystics.”

 Good friends Marci Madary & Laura Lewis-Barr bring differing perspectives to the Sunday readings of the liturgical calendar.
 Each week Marci shares her mystical Christian insights & infectious laughter with Laura, who ponders what Carl Jung & Joseph Campbell might say about these scriptures.
 Unscripted & lively, Laura & Marci offer as many questions as answers as to how Depth Psychology & Christianity might come together.
 New episodes every Friday!
-Write to us at [email protected]
+Write to us at [email protected], Join our FB community!

 Opening intro from our early episodes: I’m Marcy Madary and I am a church lady.
 I have worked in ministry of one kind or another in my entire professional life.
 I have my doctorate in theology and spirituality and I love connecting with people and working with them on their journey.
 I’m Laura Lewis-Barr and what I’m passionate about is studying symbolic language.
 I think that the Bible and sacred literature in general lends itself to this kind of reading, and it, for me brings the reading very alive and helps me apply it to my daily life.
 The mystery of my daily life.